Bio

 News

 November 2022.
 The UMN Office of the Vice President of Research wrote a nice article about our (Stevie Chancellor, Mo Houtti, Moyan Zhou, and I) work on identifying and addressing barriers to participation in video conferencing.
-(Paper link to follow.)
+The paper is “All The White People Went First”: How Video Conferencing Consolidates Control and Exacerbates Workplace Bias.

 October 2022.
 Two recent papers will be presented at CSCW 2022:

 August 2022.
 I’m very excited to have received an NSF grant with my colleagues Lana Yarosh (PI), Stevie Chancellor (Co-PI), Kangjie Lu (Co-PI), and Joe Konstan (Co-PI) to research a topic near and dear to my heart: how to do ethical research with online communities.
+Project title: “Community-Engaged Design and Implementation of a Framework for Ethical Online Communities Research